liamli99/NodeJS/Notebook.md

 We use `npm install dotenv` to install this package, then we create a '.env' file to contain the environment variables in the format `KEY=Value`!!!
 Then in the entry file (app.js), we can use `require('dotenv').config();` to load environment variables and use `process.env.KEY` to accesss environment variables!

 3. express-async-errors
-`express-async-errors` can simplify error handling in async functions by automatically catching errors and passing them to the next middleware, so that we don't have to write try-catch blocks in each async route handler!
+`express-async-errors` can simplify error handling in async functions by automatically catching errors and passing them to the next error-handling middleware, so that we don't have to write try-catch blocks in each async route handler!

 We use `npm install express-async-errors` to install this package!
 Then, (1) Load `require('express-async-errors')` in the entry file (app.js), (2) Remove all try catch blocks in async functions and only keep the code in try!
-This is becasue error in catch can be automatically passed to the next middleware!
+This is becasue error in catch can be automatically passed to the next error-handling middleware!

 ## Event Loop
 The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.